m-reuter/arpackpp/INSTALL.md

 are being used.

-To compile a specific target only, for example "symsimp" (that can be found in the examples/product/simple directory), just write
+To compile a specific target only, for example "symsimp" (which can be found in the examples/product/simple directory), just write

 ```